SAP-samples/partner-reference-application/Tutorials/52a-Multi-Tenancy-Features-API-Service-S4HC.md

 As a result, the **Poetry Slam Manager API** service is called, and the *PoetrySlams* entity is updated with the sales order information.
 In the Poetry Slam Manager application, the poetry slam displays the **Sales Order ID** and **Customer Name** in a new UI section called **Sponsoring Data**.
 The **Customer Name** is directly read from the SAP S/4HANA Cloud Public Edition application.

+After the Poetry Slam Manager application is enhanced, the **Poetry Slam Manager API** can be called from an on-stack extension within SAP S/4HANA Cloud Public Edition using the ABAP RESTful Application Programming Model (RAP).
+This is described in detail in the [Cross-Stack Partner Reference Extension Poetry Slam Event Commerce](https://github.com/SAP-samples/cross-stack-partner-reference-extension).

 This process requires enabling and provisioning the service broker.
 The tutorials [Enable API Access to SAP BTP Applications Using Service Broker](./42a-Multi-Tenancy-Service-Broker.md), [Configure and Consume the APIs of the SAP BTP Application](./42b-Multi-Tenancy-Provisioning-Service-Broker.md), and [Create an API Service for Remote Integrations without Draft Handling](./42c-Multi-Tenancy-Features-API-Service.md) describe these steps.
 Follow all enablement steps described there first.

 ## Bill of Materials